StefHill/HillsHealth/Wiki - Planner.md

 _sample code to be posted here_

-### 3. select Drug/Condition for text/API search
+### 3. Select Drug/Condition for text/API search

-- from the visualised data in point 2, look to select one or two drugs that show unbalanced historical data, a significant difference in cost, or a significant different in amount prescribed.
+- from the visualised data in point 2, look to select one or two drugs that show unbalanced historical data, a significant difference in cost, or a significant difference in amount prescribed.

 _sample code to be posted here_

-### 4. add the drug name(s) to a PubMed/PMC API search and return abstracts
+### 4. Add the drug name(s) to a PubMed/PMC API search and return abstracts

 - from the output in point 3, add the named drugs to the following API's.
 This will return the paper codes, which will in turn return the abstracts.